svahidhoss/Geo-Quiz/README.md

 - LiveData: Observed data changes and updated the UI accordingly.
 - User Feedback: Used Toast messages to provide instant feedback on answers.
 - Score Tracking: Tracked and displayed the user's score throughout the quiz.

+The app has been inspired by the Big Nerd Ranch book's first 8 chapters.